 Broad Trophic Characterizations

 To determine the trophic level of key food web components and functional groups, we conducted stomach content and carbon and nitrogen stable isotopic analyses on more than 750 reef fishes from 45 species, 30 genera and 18 families collected from both shallow reefs and MCEs in the MHI off the coasts of Maui and O‘ahu from 2008 to 2011.
-Species were grouped into feeding guilds consisting of omnivores, benthic invertivores, planktivores, and piscivores based on existing stomach content analysis (Bradley et al. in press).
-Of the collected specimens, 24 species from seven families were selected for further comparison due to their abundance in both shallow-reef and MCE communities, resulting in 366 samples for bulk tissue isotope analysis; 84 of these samples were chosen for more detailed nitrogen isotopic analysis of individual amino acids (Bradley et al. in press).
+Species were grouped into feeding guilds consisting of omnivores, benthic invertivores, planktivores, and piscivores based on existing stomach content analysis (Bradley et al. 2016).
+Of the collected specimens, 24 species from seven families were selected for further comparison due to their abundance in both shallow-reef and MCE communities, resulting in 366 samples for bulk tissue isotope analysis; 84 of these samples were chosen for more detailed nitrogen isotopic analysis of individual amino acids (Bradley et al. 2016).
 We used compound-specific isotope analysis of amino acids because it is a technique that avoids many of the shortcomings of traditional bulk tissue isotope analyses to estimate trophic positions of fishes.
-(McClelland and Montoya 2002; McClelland, Holl and Montoya 2003; Pakhomov et al. 2004; Popp et al. 2007; McCarthy et al. 2007; Hannides et al. 2009)We used the difference between the nitrogen isotopic compositions of trophic and source amino acids to calculate trophic position (Chikaraishi et al. 2009)(Chikaraishi et al. 2009; Bradley et al. in press).
+(McClelland and Montoya 2002; McClelland, Holl and Montoya 2003; Pakhomov et al. 2004; Popp et al. 2007; McCarthy et al. 2007; Hannides et al. 2009).We used the difference between the nitrogen isotopic compositions of trophic and source amino acids to calculate trophic position Chikaraishi et al. 2009; Bradley et al. 2016).

 In addition, 12 Galapagos sharks [Carcharhinus galapagensis (Snodgrass & Heller 1905)] and 25 giant trevally [Caranx ignobilis (Forsskål 1775)] were collected for bulk tissue (all specimens) and compound-specific amino acid isotope analysis (all sharks and 11 trevally) using baited hand lines at Pearl and Hermes (NWHI) during two research cruises in the summer of 2011 and 2012.
 For a proportion of the shark and trevally, after a ~1 g sample of white muscle was taken for isotope analyses, we implanted an acoustic transmitter into the body cavity along the ventral surface of the fish through a 2-3 cm incision and closed the incision using a single suture (Papastamatiou et al. 2015).
 Forty eight potential prey consisting of four species of reef fish were also collected for bulk tissue isotope analysis from Pearl and Hermes.
 Bulk tissue isotope analysis was performed using an on-line carbon-nitrogen analyzer coupled with an isotope ratio mass spectrometer (Popp et al. 2007).

-Samples were prepared for amino acid compound-specific isotopic analysis and analyzed using techniques described by Hannides et al. (Hannides et al. 2009) (Hannides et al. 2013).
+Samples were prepared for amino acid compound-specific isotopic analysis and analyzed using techniques described by Hannides et al. (2009) andHannides et al. (2013).
 Species of fishes in the NWHI surveys were grouped into seven feeding guilds consisting of planktivores, sessile invertivores, piscivores, omnivores, mobile invertivores, herbivores, corallivores, and apex predators (Papastamatiou et al. 2015), to allow comparison of relative representation of trophic guilds on both shallow reefs and MCEs.

 References